 I love a clarified cocktail.
 Their very deceptive nature eludes to an altogether different drink.
-When serving up one of my Bloody Marry Martini’s to friends at home, or in a bar.
-Watching their faces, as they take that first sip.
+For many cocktail lovers, it’s all they ever want to drink, because it provides you with a different type of experience.
+Some people may even decide to use something like a fake ID Oregon website just so they can be the first one out of their group to try these types of cocktails.
+I just love everything about this type of beverage.
+When serving up one of my Bloody Marry Martini’s to friends at home, or in a bar, I always watch their faces as they take that first sip.
 No-one ever expects it to taste as good, if not better than the original.

 From this brunchtime fav, to a simple and very quaffable Blood & Sand or this riff on a classic Hemingway Daiquiri.
 Clarifying a cocktail adds not only the illusion of translucency to your drink, but in my opinion it intensifies flavours and rounds off the finished product.